titco/abstract-challenge/README.md

 1. Make sure you import the raw data.
 Do not manipulate the data outside of R, just import the original file.
 2. Use inline `R`, avoid copying and pasting results into your abstract.
 See [@Aroke-Anna8 abstract](https://github.com/titco/abstract-challenge/blob/2f4f63c807a87b16a9fbe2f8f184548e22b539a1/abstracts/Aroke-Anna8-abstract.Rmd#L262).

+### Week 5
+Pull the changes to this repository using Rstudio.
+Then revise according to the changes, push to your fork and finally submit a pull request.
+Do not upload a new file using GitHub's upload file feature.